ElliotLeeLL/AdamLLM/README.md

-# AdamLLM
+# Adam LLM
-A large language model from scratch
+Adam is a large language model implemented with PyTorch🤗